 Berghaus Kids

-These days they have the fashion coats strictly for days out where we know it will only be worn to get from the car to the venue and not for a day outdoors.
-Outdoor coats are the ones which are designed for all weathers and none come more ‘all weather’ than Berghaus Kids range at Blacks.
+These days, fashion coats are strictly for days out, where we know they will only be worn to get from the car to the venue and not for a day outdoors.
+Outdoor coats are designed for all weathers, and none come more ‘all weather’ than the Berghaus Kids range at Blacks.

-We were invited to review the Berghaus Kids range of coats and chose different styles and thickness coats for each of the three small Beans (Curly is now in adult size clothing) according to their needs.
+We were invited to review the Berghaus Kids range of coats and chose different styles and thicknesses of coats for each of the three small Beans (Curly is now in adult-size clothing) according to their needs.

 Girl’s Carrock 3-in-1 Jacket – £55